praetoriandigital/cub-docs/registration.md

 ## 'SingleSO' feature

-If SingleSO enabled for a site, a user would be automatically logged in on this site if he is already logged in on one of the sites with enabled SingleSO.
+If SingleSO is enabled for a site, a user will be automatically logged in on this site if he is already logged in to one of the sites with enabled SingleSO.
 For SingleSO to work between two sites, SingleSO must be enabled for both sites.
-For the particular user, SingleSO will start to work after he accesses the site with enabled SingleSO (already being logged in) or after he logs in to the site with enabled SingleSO.
+For the particular user, SingleSO will start to work after they access the site with enabled SingleSO (when already logged in) or after they log in to the site with enabled SingleSO.
 To work, **SingleSO must be enabled for the site in CubAdmin**.

-If SingleSO enabled and you want to log out a user, the user should be logged out only with standard "#logout" url(or other url configured as logout page), **do not try just to delete cub cookies or user will be automatically logged back again**.
+If SingleSO is enabled and you want to log a user out, the user should be logged out only with standard "#logout" url(or other url configured as logout page), **do not try just to delete cub cookies or user will be automatically logged back again**.